The postcode includes Epping Central, and Epping North that is an expanding growth corridor expected to be home to about 50,000 residents by 2030.

 Epping lies 20km north of Melbourne’s CBD and is strategically close to the Hume Highway and Metropolitan Ring Road that link to Melbourne Airport, Port of Melbourne and the agricultural producing regions of Victoria.

-Local and state governments have collaborated with the private sector to devise a 20-year structure plan to transform the area to a thriving regional centre.
+Local and state governments have collaborated with the private sector to devise a 20-year structure plan to transform the area into a thriving regional centre.

 The vision includes diverse and sustainable housing, attracting new businesses to provide jobs and entertainment, and the development of infrastructure including community centres.